gawadx1/100-days-building-ai-products/README.md

 ### Day 39 — Observability: Monitoring AI Apps

-تابع وراقب أداء تطبيقك AI باستخدام LangSmith أو Weights & Biases.
+Track and monitor your AI app's performance using LangSmith or Weights & Biases.

 **`MLOps`**